Code-Institute-Submissions/weightbearer/README.md

 ## Credits

 ### Content
-- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects;
+- The header and footer formats were borrowed from existing CI course content, namely the [Whiskey Drop](https://github.com/kiehozero/WhiskeyDrop) and [resume](https://github.com/kiehozero/resume) projects.
+The links are my own versions of each project but are more or less identical to the walkthrough.
+- Social media icons are provided by [Font Awesome](https://fontawesome.com/), while the fonts themselves come from [Google Fonts](https://fonts.google.com/).
 - Bootstrap's [navbar documentation](https://getbootstrap.com/docs/4.0/components/navbar/) helped me break down and customise the navigation classes they have;
-- W3Schools' guide on [Bootstrap's media class]](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making;
+- W3Schools' guide on [Bootstrap's media class](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making in horizontally aligning pictures and text in the press section.
+I then had an issue of not being able to get the h2 above them to stay above it, but [Bootstrap Shuffle](https://bootstrapshuffle.com/classes/sizing/w-100) provided the class I needed to solve that;
 - [MakeAReadMe](https://www.makeareadme.com/) is an excellent resource for putting together a readme, although I largely used the [Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template).

 ### Media